louis-barman/ArCheck/README.md

     gradle installApp

-The executable will be in the `build/install/archcheck/bin` directory
+The executable will be in the `build/install/archeck/bin` directory

-To generate an archcheck report on archcheck using the default `archcheck.config` file type:
+To generate an archeck report on archeck using the default `archeck.config` file type:

     gradle run
     OR
-    build/install/archcheck/bin/archcheck
+    build/install/archeck/bin/archeck